Sisi's economic vision for Egypt: back to the future

 Under Nasser in the 1950s, the state took on the role of provider and protector, implementing a welfare state buttressed by the Arab world’s biggest army.

-Subsidized food, housing, education, healthcare - and dreams of Egyptian glory symbolized by the High Dam - won Nasser legendary status, but lavish state spending proved unsustainable.
+Subsidised food, housing, education, healthcare - and dreams of Egyptian glory symbolised by the High Dam - won Nasser legendary status, but lavish state spending proved unsustainable.

 The public sector has since ballooned and the military - with a budget shielded from oversight - has accrued a business empire some estimate at up to 40 percent of the economy.
 Sisi says it is more like two percent.